auriq/essentia_docs/source/tutorial/essentiatutorials/etl.rst

 ***********************
-ETL Engine: Part 1
+Data Processing: Part 1
 ***********************

-The goal of this tutorial is to highlight how to perform complex data transformation and validation operations, and output the results to either to disk or a database.
-This is commonly referred to as **ETL** for Extract-Transform-Load.
+The goal of this tutorial is to highlight how to perform complex data transformation and validation operations, and output the results either to disk or a database.

 Getting Started
 ===============